matthold86/hello_cdk/README.md

 ## Replicate the Work

 Initialize the app by using the cdk init command.
-Specify the app template and your preferred programming language with the --language option.
+Specify the app template and the preferred programming language with the --language option.

 ```
 $cdk init app --language python